B083040012/NSYSU_Programming_in_Python/README.md

 * Teacher: Asst.Prof.
 Steve Haga

 ## About this repo
-* 😶Can't learn much about python through this repo.
+* Can't learn much about python through this repo.😶